Glauber quark and gluon contributions to quark energy loss at next-to-leading order and next-to-leading twist: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This work was supported by the Canada Research Chair under grant number CRC-2022-00146 and the Natural Sciences and Engineering Research Council (NSERC) of Canada under grant number SAPIN-2023-00029.
-This work was also supported in part by the National Science Foundation (NSF) within the framework of the JETSCAPE collaboration, under grant number OAC- 2004571 (CSSI:X-SCAPE).
+This work was supported by the Canada Research Chair under Grant No. CRC-2022-00146 and the Natural Sciences and Engineering Research Council (NSERC) of Canada under Grant No. SAPIN-2023-00029.
+This work was also supported in part by the National Science Foundation (NSF) within the framework of the JETSCAPE collaboration, under Grant No. OAC-2004571 (CSSI:X-SCAPE).